Teidesat/SpaceRad-memory-test/README.md

 # TEIDESAT-I Radiation memory experiment

-Testing the radiation resistance of a FRAM, MRAM, NAND, NOR and EEPROM is one of the objectives of the cubesat TEIDESAT-I. This is part of the arduino sketch suite for the experiment.
+Testing the radiation resistance of a FRAM, MRAM, NAND, NOR and EEPROM is one of the objectives of the cubesat TEIDESAT-I. The objective is to verify that the memories are in a failureless operational state.
+This is part of the arduino sketch suite for the experiment.
 Testing all the memories is done in the main sketch, while specific memory connections are tested on specific sketches.

 # Breakout board